 - Acrylic is not as rigid as glass.

-- Acrylic may absorb moisture if used outside, so use glass or aluminium composite mirror instead.
+- Acrylic may absorb moisture if used outside, so use, specific garden mirrors, made from glass or aluminium composite mirrors instead.

-- Acrylic mirror is much lighter than glass, making it easier to move around and putting less pressure on the surface you attach it to than glass.
+- Acrylic mirror is much lighter than glass, making them easier to move around and putting less pressure on the surface you attach them to compared to glass.

 - Glass is heavier than acrylic, so not as versatile or easy to mount.